 Along with in-office fluoride treatment, encouraging better oral care habits can help reduce sensitivity in your child’s teeth, and help improve the feeling of brushing.
 Brushing twice a day and flossing daily will keep the teeth and gums clean, lowering the risk for cavities as well as periodontal disease.
 Using a toothbrush with soft bristles also reduces the chance that your child’s teeth would feel irritation by brushing that is too vigorous.

-If sensitivity continues to be a problem, or if you continue to have trouble getting your child to brush his or her teeth, a pediatric dentist can be a great ally.
+If sensitivity continues to be a problem, or if you continue to have trouble getting your child to brush his or her teeth, a dentist can be a great ally.
 You can also use a clean washcloth or piece of gauze to gently wipe your child’s teeth and gums until you can visit your dental professional for an appointment.